tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/云原生服务指南/Prometheus 监控服务/Prometheus 监控概述_intl_en.md

 ## Pricing

+For TMP pricing details, see [Pay-as-You-Go](https://intl.cloud.tencent.com/document/product/1116/43156).
-Currently, when you use the TMP service, [EKS clusters](https://intl.cloud.tencent.com/document/product/457/34054) and [Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214) resources will be created under your account and billed in pay-as-you-go mode.
-For more information on the created resources and pricing, see [TMP Resource Usage](https://intl.cloud.tencent.com/document/product/457/46733).
+Currently, when you use the TMP service, [TKE Serverless clusters](https://intl.cloud.tencent.com/document/product/457/34054) and [Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214) resources will be created under your account and billed in pay-as-you-go mode.
+For more information on the created resources and pricing, see [Billing Mode and Resource Usage](https://intl.cloud.tencent.com/document/product/457/46733).